hemidactylus/mlops-speedrun-spamclassifier/README.md

 to convert a text into features, to convert features into a prediction, and one which combines the two and makes a text directly into a prediction.

-The API, implemented with FastAPI, is written in a modular way in order to serve several versions of various models using the same (version-prefixed) endpoint pattern.
+The API, implemented with [FastAPI](https://fastapi.tiangolo.com/), is written in a modular way in order to serve, in the future, several versions of various models using the same (version-prefixed) endpoint pattern.
 This is achieved by wrapping
 the model (as stored during training) in a specific class, which in turn